-This multicenter international survey demonstrates poor physicians' overall accuracy (i.e., 60%) for judging type 1 versus type 2 MI based on clinical data compared to OCT.
-Although physicians' accuracy to determine MI etiology was lower in the setting of perioperative MI as compared to non-operative MI (RR 0.88; 95% CI 0.80-0.97), accuracy for non-operative MI was also poor (accuracy 63%).
-Our study demonstrates that accuracy to classify type 2 MI is lower than for type 1 MI (51% vs. 69%; p<0.001).
-Overall chance-correct agreement between physicians and OCT findings on the determination of MI etiology (type 1 versus 2) was poor (k=0.05; Gwet's AC1 = 0.11), consistent across the non-operative and perioperative settings, and different clinical specialties.
-Despite the low accuracy and agreement beyond chance, most physicians were confident in their judgment.
+This multicenter international survey demonstrates poor physician overall accuracy (60%) for judging type 1 vs type 2 MI based on clinical data compared to OCT.
+Although physician accuracy in determining MI etiology was lower in the setting of perioperative MI compared with nonoperative MI (risk ratio 0.88; 95% CI 0.80-0.97), accuracy for nonoperative MI was also poor (accuracy 63%).
+Our study demonstrates that accuracy in classifying type 2 MI is lower than that for type 1 MI (51% vs 69%; P < 0.001).
+Overall chance-correct agreement between physicians and OCT findings on the determination of MI etiology (type 1 vs 2) was poor (kappa = 0.05; Gwet's AC1 = 0.11), consistent across the nonoperative and perioperative settings and the various clinical specialties.
+Despite the low accuracy and agreement beyond chance, most physicians were confident in their judgement.